If you're just joining us, if a welfare recipient, just getting out of bed and on your way to the emergency room, it's great to have you with us too.

 Yep, yep.

-The only get police the only place you can get it is state fairs.
+The only place you can get it is state fairs.

-Uh there were two things I was gonna ask you about, but the question was uh I keep hearing a statistic that man-made carbon dioxide emissions, whatever, are about four percent of the total that's uh actually emitted, you know, by termites and volcanoes or whatever.
+There were two things I was going to ask you about, but the question was, I keep hearing a statistic that man-made carbon dioxide emissions, whatever, are about 4% of the total that's actually emitted by termites or volcanoes or whatever.

-That's true, and that includes every time we exhale we can we could if we all stopped breathing, we could eliminate maybe one percent, two percent of the carbon dioxide emissions, and the rest of it is our automobiles and smokestacks and SUVs and incandescent light bulbs and whatever else.
+If we all stopped breathing, we could eliminate maybe 1%, 2% of the carbon dioxide emissions, and the rest of it is our automobiles and smokestacks and SUVs and incandescent light bulbs and whatever else.

-Well, they uh but okay, if if that's true, if four percent of the of the toll is is caused by man, and if you c if you think that maybe the United States uh man-made total that we produce is maybe twenty-five percent of what the whole wor uh uh the rest of the people on earth, you know, produce, that would mean that if you completely overnight eliminated the United States emissions of carbon dioxide that you would only reduce the man-made you would only reduce the total by one percent.
+But okay, if that's true, if 4% of the total is caused by man, and if you think that maybe the United States man-made total that we produce is maybe 25% of what the rest of the people on earth produce, that would mean that if you completely overnight eliminated the United States emissions of carbon dioxide, that you would only reduce the man-made, you would only reduce the total by 1%.

 That's exactly right.

-And you totally devastate the world's economy in the in the process.
+They would totally devastate the world's economy in the process.

 Well, what do you think the objective is?

-Well, yeah, there's well, not devastate the world's economy, devastate ours.
+Well, yeah, there's not devastate the world's economy, devastate ours.

 You're on the right track here, pal.

-Well, if the if the United States stops going to work, uh pretty darn soon, they're gonna run out of cornflakes and everything else.
+Well, if the United States stops going to work pretty darn soon, they're going to run out of cornflakes and everything else.

-In fact, story that I cited that was in the New York Post yesterday by Bjorn Lomborg has a little chart.
+In fact, the story that I cited that was in the New York Post yesterday by Bjorn Lumborg has a little chart.

 It's so small the two lines on the graph barely separate.

-And it it it it we may be in some small way contributing to it, but the idea that we are causing the destruction of the planet, like Al Gore in this movie shows Greenland breaking up.
+But the idea that we are causing the destruction of the planet, like Al Gore in this movie, shows Greenland breaking up.

-Well, yeah, that might be true if it happened, but there's nobody saying it's gonna happen.
+Well, yeah, that might be true if it happened, but there's nobody saying it's going to happen.

-And Al Gore doesn't say he just wants the picture to scare everybody, sees the movie and think that it's happening.
+And Al Gore doesn't say he just wants the picture to scare everybody who sees the movie and think that it's happening.

-There's so much subterfuge and deceit in this whole argument uh that that it's uh it's a crying shame.
+There's so much subterfuge and deceit in this whole argument that it's a crying shame.

-But people have this psychological belief or desire to believe that they are this powerful and that we are oriented toward evil and that and and we are committing sin, but there is salvation, and that is little curly cued light bulbs.
+But people have this psychological belief or desire to believe that they are this powerful and that we are oriented toward evil and that and we are committing sin, but there is salvation, and that is little curly-cued light bulbs.

-What Maharashi, you watch this series, and you will realize on discovery, you watch this, you all different light bulbs in the world would not have one I owe this.
+Choke, you watch this series and you will realize on discovery, you watch this, all different light bulbs in the world would not have one.

 The whole thing's absurd.

-What's the second thing you wanted to ask me about?
+What's the second thing you wanted to ask me?

-Well, I uh I I you you've inspired me to to learn a bit about the sun.
+Well, you've inspired me to learn a bit about the sun.

-Uh and well I I started off researching it and and it's just it's more unbelievable and more they actually don't know what it is.
+And, well, I started off researching it, and it's just more unbelievable and more they actually don't know what it is.

-I mean physicists say there's there's there's solid, liquid, and gas, and then there's this stuff called plasma, which which is what the sun is made out of.
+I mean, physicists say there's solid, liquid, and gas, and then there's this stuff called plasma, which is what the sun is made out of.

 It's electrically charged atomic particles.

-It it conducts electricity and it conducts magnetism tremendously.
+It conducts electricity and it conducts magnetism tremendously.

 You want to go out there, you want to persuade people.